 Do you have a small workshop with limited space?
 Want more benchtop tools,but don’t know where to put them?
 Today I’m going to show you how to build a flip top tool stand that is a great project to make your garage or basement workshop work harder for you.
 I’ve got full build details below and plans are available for download.
 This workstation pulls double duty with a portable planer and spindle sander all in one footprint.
 Instead of lugging tools from under your workbench onto a table, you can easily access either tool in a matter of seconds.
 This rotating tool cart gives you extra storage and ease of use all in one.
-And you can make it out of one sheet of plywood!
+I originally saw this idea of a flipping stand in Shop Notes Small Shop Solutions.
+I used that idea and made my own version with simple joinery, beefy and easy to install rotating parts and added some storage to boot.
+And you can make it out of just one sheet of plywood!

 I’ve partnered with RIDGID Power Tools for this build and made my flip top tool stand to fit an older RIDGID TP13002 planer (the newer model is the R4331) and the current model RIDGID EB4424 Oscillating Spindle Sander.
 My planer stands 20″ tall and is 26″ wide.
 If your planer is larger than this you will need to adjust the plans accordingly to make the sides higher or the shelves wider.